 I previously worked part time doing research at the Air Force Institute of Technology in the Low Orbitals Radar and Electromagnetism research group (starting 2013) doing either 1) research for an independent project the group received under supervision of Dr. Andrew Terzuoli or 2) supporting the graduate students' research efforts in the group.
-I worked with the group until Spring 2017.
+I worked with the group until early 2017.

 In 2015, I started working for the Web and Complex Systems Lab as an undergraduate research assistant shortly after being introduced to Data Science in an elective class I took, CS 3250: Computational Tools and Techniques for Data Analysis taught by Derek Doran.
 I received a graduate research assistant position in the same lab shortly after, beginning my graduate degree working towards a M.S. in Computer Science.

 I'm interested in the intersection between Machine Learning and Statistical Learning Theory.
 Broadly, the topics I've studied include: Bayesian Networks, Unsupervised types Deep Learning (e.g. SOMs and GANs), Nonparametric density estimation, Clustering techniques, Social Network Models, Information Theory, Bayesian inference techniques, and Markov Chain Monte Carlo (MCMC) methods.
 The specific research I've done, along with several of the (either class or personal) projects and presentations I've given, are detailed further down below.